nghiant2710/resin-golang-example/README.md

 ## Resin Golang Image Example

-This projects contains examples of how to use Resin Golang images on devices supported by [resin.io][resin-link].
+This project contains examples of how to use Resin Golang images on devices supported by [resin.io][resin-link].
 All details about Resin Golang images can be found [here][base-images].

 There are two examples in this project.
 You can select the example by editing `start.sh` script.